 When importing data, DBeaver allows for only CSV or another table in the existing database as a source.
 If data was exported as a SQL script, it should be executed instead of using the import tool.
-After selecting the input CSV file, it’s possible to modify the mapping between the csv and table coluimn or to skip it.
+After selecting the input CSV file, it’s possible to modify the mapping between the csv and table column or to skip it.
 It may be worth previewing the data as well.